Jersey Zoo Internships

 How to apply

-To apply, please complete the application form in our brochure here email your CV and a covering letter, explaining why you would like to take part in the internship to teesha.baboorun@durrell.org.
+To apply, please complete the application form available on the link in the brochure and email your CV and a covering letter, explaining why you would like to take part in the internship to recruitmentmauritius@durrell.org

 Still not sure?
-Read the program brochure for an in-depth look into what to expect and who will be training you.
+Read the programme brochure for an in-depth look into what to expect and who will be training you.

 Veterinary Placement